 A very warm welcome from our Reception Team here at St. Matthew's.
-We are looking forward to meeting you on your first day of school.
+We are so pleased you will be joining us in September.
 We hope you are feeling as excited as we are.
-We have lots of fun activities ready for you when you start school and lots of resources for you to explore.

-We are lucky to have a big classroom, a shared area and an outdoor area too.
-These classrooms are split into different areas.
-For example, role play, construction sand and water.
-We love to read and write at St. Matthew’s and we tell different stories such as ‘The Gruffalo’, ‘We’re Going on a Bear Hunt’ and ‘Supertato’ - these are a few of our favourites.
+At St. Matthew's we enjoy learning through exploration and play.
+We are very lucky to have a big classroom, a shared area and an outdoor area too.
+These classrooms are split into different areas; for example, role play, construction, craft and water.
+We love to read and write and we role play and retell different stories such as ‘The Gruffalo’, ‘We’re Going on a Bear Hunt’ and ‘Supertato’ - these are just a few of our favourites.

-We are so lucky to have you at St. Matthew’s and you will have a fantastic time here with us too.
+We are so lucky to have you at St. Matthew’s and we can't wait to meet you.

 See you soon!